okta/okta-sdk-dotnet/docs/RiskProviderAction.md

 # Okta.Sdk.Model.RiskProviderAction
-The action taken by Okta during authentication attempts based on the risk events sent by this provider.
-Logging can be found in the SystemLogs.
+Action taken by Okta during authentication attempts based on the risk events sent by this provider

 ## Properties